 Summer may have sangria, but winter is the time for mulled wine.
 It is, without a doubt, the coziest way to enjoy wine during the holidays.

 A bottle of red wine, a hint of brandy, and some holiday spices will quickly fill your home with the Christmas spirit of days gone by.
 Mulled wine is the perfect drink to whip up after a day on the slopes or anytime your group needs a little comfort while sitting by the fire.

 A Christmas tradition in Scandinavian countries, glögg is similar to mulled wine and wassail, though it does have a few unique twists.
 Most notably, cardamom pods are added to the spice mix and almonds and raisins are used as a garnish.

 Another warm punch, this recipe is very similar to the rest and can quickly become your new holiday tradition.
 The mix includes dark rum and red wine along with tea and citrus to brighten up the flavor.

 It's a fantastic taste to share, easy to mix up, and worthy of any holiday party.
 Also, if you like to play with fire, the English Christmas punch can be lit aflame to the delight of everyone.
-Just keep the punchbowl away from the tree!Continue to 9 of 10 below.
+Just keep the punchbowl away from the tree.